 When all else failed, Freddie could run.

 As a boy facing long odds in school and in life, he would outrace friends on the football field and blow by them on the basketball court.
-As those odds played out as a young man, when he dealt drugs and made himself a presence along West Baltimore’s mean streets, projects, and alleyways, he’d run from the heat.
+As those odds played out as a young man, when he dealt drugs and made himself a presence along West Baltimore’s streets, projects, and alleyways, he’d run from the heat.

 A litany of arrests, including some that included manhandling by the police, his neighbors in Sandtown-Winchester say, and a bum rap or two might have inspired him to use his wiry legs yet again.
 Freddie’s strategy--leave them grabbing at air—didn’t always work.
 He was arrested nearly two dozen times.
 But movement is freedom.
 Without fail, he’d run.